shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/create-a-bonsai-decision-tree-custom-model.md

 Example: Bonsai tree for bid pricing

 > [!NOTE]
-> In the below code example, lines beginning with `#` are comments to help you understand the logic of this tree.
+> In the code example below, lines beginning with `#` are comments to help you understand the logic of this tree.

 ``` pre
 # This tree determines a bid price as follows: